Tyler Lockett Player Prop Bets for NFL Week 8 | Seattle vs. Jacksonville 10/31/2021

 Matchup vs. Jacksonville

-- Against the Jaguars, Lockett collected 90 receiving yards in his lone career matchup, 43.5 more than his over/under for Sunday's game.
+- Lockett collected 90 receiving yards in his one career matchup against the Jaguars, 44.5 more than his over/under in Sunday's game.

-- Lockett caught a touchdown pass in that contest against the Jaguars.
+- Lockett caught a touchdown pass in that matchup against the Jaguars.

 - Note: Lockett's stats vs. Jaguars date back to 2016.

-- The Jaguars are allowing 305.7 passing yards per game this year, the NFL's 28th-ranked pass defense.
+- This week Lockett will face the NFL's 28th-ranked pass defense (305.7 yards allowed per game).

-- The Jaguars have allowed nine passing TDs this season (1.5 per game), ranking them eighth among NFL defenses.
+- The Jaguars have conceded nine passing TDs this year (1.5 per game), ranking them eighth among NFL defenses.

 Recent Performances